openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 ### Example

-1. Install openvino-dev python package if you don't have it to use Open Model Zoo Tools:
+1. Install openvino python package if you don't have it to use Open Model Zoo Tools:
    ```
-   python -m pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]
+   python -m pip install openvino-dev
    ```

 2. Download a pre-trained model using: